-The Applied Chemical and Morphological Analysis Laboratory (ACMAL) is a university facility which is part of the Materials Characterization & Fabrication Facilities.
+The Applied Chemical and Morphological Analysis Laboratory (ACMAL) is a University Core Facility which is part of the Materials Characterization & Fabrication Facilities.
 ACMAL houses an extensive array of electron microanalytical and X-ray instruments.
 ACMAL is managed by the Department of Materials Science and Engineering.

 The Electron Optics Facility includes three scanning electron microscopes (SEM, FE-SEM, ESEM), a high-resolution transmission electron microscope (TEM), a scanning transmission electron microscope (S-TEM), and a focused ion beam milling system (FIB).

 The X-ray Facility includes an energy dispersive X-ray fluorescence spectrometer and five X-ray diffractometers.

 The Scanning Probe Microscopy Facility contains an atomic force microscope (AFM).

 The Surface Analysis Facility utilizes a scanning Auger microprobe for Auger electron spectroscopy (AES) as well as an X-ray photoelectron spectrometer (XPS).

 The Fluorescence Optical Microscopy Facility includes two optical microscopes and digital cameras.